Neat authentication for Hanami

 Tags: hanami ruby dsp

 This article was written by me – Paweł Świątkowski – on 02 May 2017.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.